-Interested in Migrating to the USA from Vietnam?
+Interested in Immigrating to the US from Vietnam?

 Now one of the top ten largest immigrant populations in the United States, large-scale immigration from Vietnam only began after 1975.
 Vietnamese immigration started as a humanitarian stream, slowly transforming into one of family reunification.
 As of 2014, 1.3 million Vietnamese immigrants were living in the US, having grown immensely from 231,000 in 1980.

 The United States is the most common destination for Vietnamese immigrants, 39% of whom choose to settle in California.
 Many migrants also reside in Texas, Washington, and Florida.
 Migrants from Vietnam are also more likely than the overall immigrant population to be naturalized citizens, with a naturalization rate of 76% versus 47%.
 Vietnamese Americans have become one of the most assimilated immigrant groups, especially involved in the US political process.

 Useful Resources for Vietnamese Immigrants in the US